collingsandrew/milestone-one-project/README.md

     * The home page provides an 'About Us' section that gives the user information about the cattery.
     * The FAQ page provides the user with multiple questions and answers relating to the cattery.

-7. As a first time visitor, I want to see images of the cattery's queens/kittens.
+7. As a first time visitor, I want to see images of the cattery's queens and kittens.
     * The individual queens pages provide images of the queens and their kittens.
-    * Bootstrap cards have been used which include an image of the cattery's queens.
+    * Bootstrap cards have been used, which include an image of the cattery's queens.

 8. As a first time visitor, I want to find the cattery's social platforms.
     * The footer includes links to the cattery's social platforms.